 (a) the collection consent expires; but

-(b) the use consent is current.
+(b) the use consent, or any disclosure consent, is current.

-(2) The accredited person must notify the CDR consumer as soon as practicable that, at any time, they:
+(2) The accredited person must notify the CDR consumer as soon as practicable after the collection consent expires that they may withdraw the use consent or disclosure consent at any time.

-(a) may withdraw the use consent; and

-(b) may make the election to delete redundant data in respect of that CDR data under rule 4.16.

 Note: This subrule is a civil penalty provision (see rule 9.8).